ChiekoN/yolov3_opencv/README.md

 ### Example2

-This is another example output.
+Here's another example.
 This is a photo of a lunch I had at [my favorite cafe](https://www.facebook.com/florafaunaperth/) one day!
 ![alt lunch](examples/lunch_out.jpg "Image example2 Lunch Time")

 Sadly, some of the box labels are out of image.
-But we can make sure of the objects detected on the terminal as well.
+But we can know about the objects detected on the terminal as well.

 ![alt crossing_terminal](examples/crossing_out_terminal.jpg "Image example1 Crossing output on terminal")